mevdschee/php-crud-api/README.md

 The authenticated user will be stored in the `$_SESSION['apiUser']` variable.

-Note that the API key database authentication does not require or use sessions (cookies).
+Note that the API key database authentication does not require or use session cookies.

 #### Database authentication